DanielFirpo/TurboSmurfsBot/README.md

 OR

-Double click to run the start.bat file.
+Double click the `start.bat` file.

 The bot will have you do some one-time setup, and after it will check every 24 hours for you.
 Check the console every 24 hours for results.
 The bot will also save a screenshot of any free account result in the bot's folder.